-Inspirica offers online prep for ISEE and SSAT students of all test levels anywhere in the world.
 No matter which schools your student is applying to, what scores they need, or what learning style they have, we’re here to help.
-All programs include the Test Innovators platform and start at just $1795.
+All programs are online, include the Test Innovators platform with official practice tests, and start at just $1795.

-Preparing for admission to a Catholic high school using the HSPT?
-Or maybe a public high school like Boston Latin or Bronx Science with the SHSAT or MAP?
-Or perhaps it’s the Johns Hopkins Center for Talented Youth using their SCAT?
-We offer pay-as-you-go test prep options beginning at just $100 per session.
+Applying to a Catholic school using the HSPT?
+Or a public high school like Boston Latin or Bronx Science with the SHSAT or MAP?
+Or perhaps Johns Hopkins CTY using the SCAT?
+We offer pay-as-you-go prep beginning at $100 per session.